marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 #### Anatomy of a Razor Page

 At first sight, a Razor Page looks pretty much like an ordinary ASP.NET MVC View file.
 But a Razor Page requires a new directive.
-Every Razor Page must start with the @page directive, which tells ASP.NET Core to treat it as Razor page.
-The folowing image shows a little more detail about a typical razor page.
+Every Razor Page must start with the @page directive, which tells ASP.NET Core to treat it as a Razor page.
+The following image shows a little more detail about a typical razor page.

 ![Anatomy Razor Page](anatomy-razor-page.png)

-@page - Identify the file as a Razor Page.
-Without it, the page is simply unreacheable by ASP.NET Core.
+**@page** - Identifies the file as a Razor Page.
+Without it, the page is simply unreachable by ASP.NET Core.
-@model - much like in an MVC application, defines the class from which originates the binding data, as well as the Get/Post methods requested by the page.
+**@model** - much like in an MVC application, defines the class from which originates the binding data, as well as the Get/Post methods requested by the page.
-@using - the regular directive for defining namespaces.
+**@using** - the regular directive for defining namespaces.
-@inject - configures which interface(s) instance(s) should be injected into the page model class.
+**@inject** - configures which interface(s) instance(s) should be injected into the page model class.
-@{ } - a piece of C# code inside Razor brackets, which in this case is used to define the page title.
+**@{ }** - a piece of C# code inside Razor brackets, which in this case is used to define the page title.
-<div…> - the regular HTML code that comes along with the Razor-enabled C# Code.

 #### Creating a New User

-Since we created a new database without users,  our customers need to fill in the Identity's Register page.
+Since we created a new SQLite database without users,  our customers need to fill in the Identity's Register page.

 ![Identity Account Register](identity_account_register.png)